tvoul/azure-dynamic-monitor/README.md

 https://learn.microsoft.com/en-us/rest/api/resources/resource-groups/list \
 https://learn.microsoft.com/en-us/rest/api/resources/resources/list-by-resource-group

-#### 2. Functions we wish to monitor have a tag which we will filter the resources by
+#### 2. Functions we wish to monitor have a tag which we will filter the resources by.
-#### 3. The functions we wish to monitor are logged in the same instance of Application Insights
+#### 3. The functions we wish to monitor are logged in the same instance of Application Insights.

 ## Delimitations
 It has only been tested for Function Apps containing one function.